TOLOSAT/flight-software/doc/technical-specifications/Internal_Architecture.md

 As mentioned above, TAPAS is the flight software that manages the avionic and payloads.
 It must function autonomously when not in visibility of the ground segment, but it must also be capable of being piloted remotely by an operator.
 TAPAS' main activities are as follows:
-- Avionic management (thermal, scao, power and mass memory).
+- Avionic management (thermal, scao, power).
 - Payload management.
 - Telecommand and Telemeasure flow.
 - Internal management.